Easy Home Made Spiced Slow Cooked Pulled Pork

-My recipe also contains a blend of warming spices which give the dish a lovely full flavour and tingly lip deliciousness – perfect for these colder nights.
+My recipe contains a blend of warming spices which give the dish a lovely full flavour and tingly lip deliciousness – perfect for colder nights.

 I served it in wraps with lettuce for the kids and with rice and a salad for the adults, it’s equally delicious served inside soft white baps.